shivaydv/DSA-in-Java/SpaceTimeComplexity/SpaceTimeComplexity.md

 # Space Complexity

-Additional Space taken by code to execute a particular task a function of length of input.
+Additional Space taken by code to execute a particular task as a function of length of input.

 # Types of Notation